FSGpilot/frontend-styleguide/README.md

-# POC version 1.0 - Frontend styleguide
+# Fællesoffentlig styleguide (FSG) - version 1.0.3

-This repo includes code and documentation for the proof of concept for a Frontend Styleguide based on [U.S. Web Design Standards](https://standards.usa.gov/).
+This repo includes code and documentation for the Frontend Styleguide.
+This styleguide is based on [U.S. Web Design Standards](https://standards.usa.gov/).
-Based on USWD 6. july develop branch.

 ## Running locally